Towards Ultra-High-Rate Quantum Error Correction with Reconfigurable Atom Arrays: Compiling Affine Permutations into AOD Moves

 $B$ provides a convenient basis transformation that simplifies atom movement and ensures that all rows experience the same shift when a column component lies in this subgroup.
 One can directly verify that $B$ acts regularly on $\mathbb{Z}_{P/3}$, so $b \mapsto b(0)$ is a bijection $B \leftrightarrow \mathbb{Z}_{P/3}$.
 By the structure theorem for finite abelian groups, $B$ has cyclic generators $g_1, \ldots, g_r$ with $B \cong \mathbb{Z}_{n_1} \oplus \cdots \oplus \mathbb{Z}_{n_r}$, so every element of $B$ factors uniquely as $g_1^{e_1} \cdots g_r^{e_r}$.
 The bijection lifts this factorization to $\mathbb{Z}_{P/3}$: each column $c$ acquires a unique exponent vector $(e_1, \ldots, e_r)$ with $g_1^{e_1} \cdots g_r^{e_r}(0) = c$.
 Loading atoms into the AOD in this exponent order ensures that every $\bar m_i$ acts as a quasi-cyclic translation on $B$.
 Note that this ordering is a software convention at startup; no atoms move as part of the relabeling.

-More specifically, for the $P = 96$ instance, $B$ is cyclic and each round compiles to a single global cyclic shift; for the $P = 192$ instance, $B \cong \mathbb{Z}_{32} \times \mathbb{Z}_2$ and each round compiles to a pair of commuting shifts on the two factors.
-For $P = 384$ and $P = 768$, only some of the 12 column components lie inside a $P/3$-sized abelian subgroup and can be implemented with a global shift; the remaining ones may require a limited number of row-dependent cyclic shifts.
+More specifically, for the $P = 96$ instance, $B$ is cyclic and each round compiles to a single global cyclic shift; for the first $P = 192$ and $P=384$ instances, $B \cong \mathbb{Z}_{32} \times \mathbb{Z}_2$ and each round compiles to a pair of commuting shifts on the two factors, while for the latter $P = 192$ and $P=384$ instances, $B$ is cyclic.
+For Kasai's $P = 768$ instance, only some of the 12 column components lie inside a $P/3$-sized abelian subgroup and can be implemented with a global shift; the remaining ones may require a limited number of row-dependent cyclic shifts.
 We now explain these cases in detail.

 We verify commutation of two affine maps $m_i(x) = a_i x + b_i$ and $m_j(x) = a_j x + b_j$ in $\mathrm{Aff}(\mathbb{Z}_M)$ with the offset condition

 \paragraph{$P = 96$: cyclic.} The subgroup generated by the 12 column components is the cyclic group $\mathbb{Z}_{32}$, where every column component can be written as some power $\gamma^{s_i}$ of a generator $\gamma$.
 Indeed, the non-commuting components of this code are fully concentrated in the $\mathbb{Z}_3$ portion.